dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/basic-customizations.md

 </select>
 ```

+*NOTE*

-   **Possible Issue**: Generally, you need to provide a resolution that the camera supports.
+Generally, you need to provide a resolution that the camera supports.
 However, in case a camera does not support the specified resolution, it usually uses the nearest supported resolution.
 As a result, the selected resolution may not be the actual resolution used.

-   **Solution**: Add an option with the class name `dbrScanner-opt-gotResolution` (as shown above) which the library will then use to show the actual resolution being used.
+In this case, add an option with the class name `dbrScanner-opt-gotResolution` (as shown above) and the library will then use it to show the actual resolution.

 [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/tnfjks4q/)

 ## Decode Barcodes from Existing Video Stream

 In v8.0, we introduced a new feature to decode barcodes from an existing video stream.
-To set the existing video stream, we'll use [`setUIElement`](../api-reference/BarcodeScanner/methods/initialize-and-destroy.md#setuielement).
+To set the existing video stream, we'll use [`setUIElement()`](../api-reference/BarcodeScanner/methods/initialize-and-destroy.md#setuielement).

 ```html
 <!DOCTYPE html>